benslamahassen/red-cloud/README.md

 ## Credits

+- **Nick Balestra-Foster**: This example is a fork of Nick's [repo](https://github.com/nickbalestra/fullstack-cf-example) which provided a great foundation to tweak and build on top of.
-- **MJ Meyer**: this example was heavily inspired by his [repo](https://github.com/mj-meyer/rwsdk-better-auth-drizzle), adding little things here and there, mainly Alchemy as IaC.
+- **MJ Meyer**: Nick's example was heavily inspired by MJ's [repo](https://github.com/mj-meyer/rwsdk-better-auth-drizzle), adding little things here and there, mainly Alchemy as IaC.
   - Check /types/env.d.ts to see how our IaC help defining our types (no need to generate types with Wrangler)
   - Check ./alchemy.run.ts to see how the whole infra is defined as code via Alchemy